carlsmith/supernova/djjs/new.md

 The implementation deals in a number of stylus positions, as it must project the stylus forward when computing a quantum, and handle drop events that define new stylus positions.

-The Cannonical Stylus Position is an `f64` that is equal to the stylus position at the beginning of the quatum that is about to be (or currently is being) interpolated.
-It lives in memory (at `1552`), so the main thread can readily access it too.
+The *Cannonical Stylus Position* is an `f64` that is equal to the stylus position at the beginning of the quatum that is about to be (or currently is being) interpolated.
+It lives in memory (at `1552`), so the main thread can readily access it too (using the Stylus Lock, described below).

 The `interpolate` function has a local register named `projectedStylusPosition`, which is used to project the stylus position forward to where it will be when a given sample is actually rendered.

 The `interpolate` function also has a local register named `relativeProjectedStylusPosition`, which holds the fractional part of the `projectedStylusPosition`.
 The `relativeProjectedStylusPosition` is computed using `f64` arithmetic, then demoted to an `f32` for passing to the `lerp` helper (which generally operates on `f32` samples).

 Note: By the time that `relativeProjectedStylusPosition` is demoted to 32-bits, it is only a fraction of one, so the precision is not lost.

+The Stylus Lock is used to prevent tearing the value of the Cannonical Stylus Position (an `f64`) when it is loaded by the main thread.